-- Is it a model? - Is it a document? - Is it the way the environment is organised? - Is it the way in which people plan for children's learning? - Is it the day-to-day decisions that teachers make about children and their learning? - Is it what is negotiated with parents, community and external agencies? - Is it what external evaluation agencies want to see?
+- Is it a model? - Is it a document? - Is it the way the environment is organised? - Is it the way that people plan for children's learning? - Is it the day-to-day decisions that teachers make about children and their learning? - Is it what is negotiated with parents, the community and external agencies? - Is it what external evaluation agencies want to see?

-All of these questions are approached at some level in this book; we hope it will help you identify your own understanding of what a curriculum for early childhood is or can be.
+All these questions are approached at some level in this book; we hope it will help you identify your own understanding of what a curriculum for early childhood is or can be.

-Reflection 1.1
+REFLECTION 1.1

+We all have different understandings of what a curriculum for young children should involve.
 Before we start to talk about early childhood curriculum in earnest, take a moment and think about what you understand by the term 'curriculum'.